BidyutMazumdar/QVP-Global-System/README.md

 ### Governance Rule

 - substantive methodological or computational changes require a **canonical version increment**
-- UI, deployment, or infrastructure refinements may increment the **live build** without altering the DOI-bound canonical release
+- deployment, interface, or infrastructure refinements may increment the **live build** without altering the DOI-bound canonical release

 ### Integrity Logic